twisted/twisted/docs/web/howto/web-in-60/session-endings.rst

 .. code-block:: python

-    from twisted.web.server import Site
+    from twisted.web.server import makeServer

-    factory = Site(rootResource)
+    factory = makeServer(rootResource)
     factory.sessionFactory = ShortSession

-Sessions given out for requests served by this ``Site`` will use ``ShortSession`` and only last one minute without activity.
+Sessions given out for requests served by this ``makeServer`` will use ``ShortSession`` and only last one minute without activity.